Emmyayeni/Emmyayeni/README.md

 - 👋 Hi, I’m @Emmyayeni
 - 👀 I’m interested in coding
-- i'm a full web developer
+- i'm a fullstack web developer
+- i'm a data scientist
 - 📫 How to reach me ...

 <!---